ist76/snakeparty/README.md

 # Snake Party

-_Snake game for two players.
+_Snake game for one or two players.
 Written in C and WinAPI, compiled in the MinGW64 environment_

 ![Snake Party](https://github.com/ist76/snakeparty/blob/main/Screenshot.PNG?raw=true)